SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Sensor data monitoring

-In the following section, the Cockpit application is described.
-It offers lots of functionality:
+In the following section the Cockpit application is described.
+It offers lots of functionalities:

 * **Data Explorer**: Interactively explore, compare and visualize IoT data.